a-bs07/Adxl345-for-stm32/README.md

    - By default, tap detection is implemented through **continuous polling** of flags.
    - If you prefer **interrupt-based** detection:
      - Enable **interrupt settings** in the configurator.
      - No additional code changes are required—the necessary APIs are already implemented and tested.
+5. You can take reference from the examples provided in the Test_codes folder.